The God of Small Things: Development

-Writing

 Roy began writing her first novel on her computer in 1992 in New Delhi, though the first few months she "was just fooling around before I realized what was happening and got down to writing the book properly" and completed it in 1996.
 Without a plan, she enjoyed that her writing "kept surprising" her and was unsure if she would ever finish it.
-She didn't tell to her friends or her husband Pradip Krishen about her writing, "afraid she would talk the tale out".
+She didn't tell her friends or her husband Pradip Krishen about her writing, "afraid she would talk the tale out".
 Krishen adored when she showed him her final draft.
 She "wrote it out of sequence.
 I didn't start with the first chapter or end with the last chapter.
 I actually started writing with a single image in my head: the sky blue Plymouth with two twins inside it, a Marxist procession surrounding it.
 And it just developed from there.
 The language just started weaving together, sentence by sentence."

 Roy stated that she never rewrote a written sentence in the novel and that arranging the plot took time, "but was never painful."
 Roy said that the novel is semi-autobiographical.
 For instance, she modelled some of her characters from those she knew in real life, like her mother Mary Roy as Ammu, her maternal grandfather P.V.
 Issac as Pappachi, her uncle George Issac as Chacko, his ex-wife Cecilia Philipson as Margaret Kochamma just to say a few.
-Roy's mother confirmed she was very similar to the character Ammu, however, she was never involved with a man of lower caste, as was the case in the book is another instance.
+Roy's mother confirmed she was very similar to the character Ammu; however, unlike Ammu, she was never involved with a man of lower caste.

-Training as an architect influenced her writing.
+Roy's training as an architect influenced her writing.
 One day, she "woke up and sketched the plot graphically with a series of drawings.
 That's when I understood what I was getting at."
 Writing the novel was "about design" and "like architecture" for her.
 She told Salon in 1997:

 "In buildings, there are design motifs that occur again and again, that repeat—patterns, curves.
 These motifs help us feel comfortable in a physical space.
 And the same works in writing, I've found.
 For me, the way words, punctuation and paragraphs fall on the page is important as well—the graphic design of the language.
 That was why the words and thoughts of Estha and Rahel, the twins, were so playful on the page...
 I was being creative with their design.
 Words were broken apart, and then sometimes fused together.
 'Later' became 'Lay.
 Ter.'
 'An owl' became 'A Nowl.'
 'Sour metal smell' became 'sourmetal smell.'"